It is important to follow Intel design guidelines and recommendations throughout the

 Use the Timing and Area Optimization Advisors to suggest

-This section highlights some of the features offered in the
+You can use some of the features in

-Quartus® Prime software to help optimize area (or resource utilization) and timing
+Quartus® Prime Standard Edition software to optimize area (or resource utilization) and

-performance.
-If the timing analysis reports that your design requirements were not met, you
+timing performance.
+If the timing analysis reports that your design requirements were not met,

 closure.
 If your compilation results in no-fit messages, you must make changes to get